 We need to assess RPL on a case by case basis so it is only available on application.
 Students will be charged per unit of competency at the cost equal to the tuition fee of the unit(s) of competency.
 Please discuss your intention to apply for RPL with your consultant.

 |Facilities and Amenities||$295|

 Upfront and flexible payment options are also available.

 This training is delivered with Victorian and Commonwealth Government funding*^.

-Eligible students can access State Government funding available through the Victorian Training Guarantee.
+Eligible students can access State Government funding available through the Skills First.
 Click here for more information.

 ^ Additional eligibility or enrolment criteria may apply.